oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 `state` and `redirect_uri` parameters.

-## Open Redirectors {#open-redirectors}
+## Open Redirection {#open-redirectors}

 The following attacks can occur when an AS or client has an open redirector.
 An open redirector is an endpoint that forwards a user's browser to an arbitrary URI obtained from a query parameter.
+Such endpoints are sometimes implemented, for example, to show a message before a user is then redirected to an external website, or to redirect users back to a URL they were intending to visit before being interrupted, e.g., by a login prompt.

 ### Client as Open Redirector {#open_redirector_on_client}

 Clients MUST NOT expose open redirectors.
-Attackers may use open redirectors to produce URLs pointing to the client and utilize them to exfiltrate authorization codes and access tokens, as described in (#redir_uri_open_redir).
+Attackers may use open redirectors to produce URLs pointing to the client and utilize them to exfiltrate authorization codes, as described in Section 4.1.1 of {{I-D.ietf-oauth-security-topics}}.
 Another abuse case is to produce URLs that appear to point to the client.
 This might trick users into trusting the URL and follow it in their browser.
 This can be abused for phishing.

 In order to prevent open redirection, clients should only redirect if the target URLs are whitelisted or if the origin and integrity of a